History of Suffolk: Land division

+The shire court was held at Ipswich.
+In 1831 the whole county contained twenty-one hundreds and three municipal boroughs.

+The Wingfields, Bacons and Herveys have been closely connected with the county.

-For the purposes of civil government the Liberty of Saint Edmund and the remainder (or "body") of the county were quite distinct, each providing a separate grand jury to the county assizes.
-The county was further divided into "geldable" land, in which fines and forfeitures were payable to the Crown, and the liberties and franchises where they were payable to the lord of the liberty.
+The county was divided into "geldable" land, in which fines and forfeitures were payable to the Crown, and the liberties and franchises where they were payable to the lord of the liberty.
 The geldable lands were divided into two quarter sessions divisions: Bungay (Hundreds of Blything, Mutford And Launditch and Wangford); and Ipswich (Bosmere and Claydon, Hartismere, Hoxne, Samford and Stow).
-The liberty of St Ethelredra held sessions at Woodbridge while those of the St Edmund were held at Bury St Edmunds.
+The Liberty of St Etheldredra held sessions at Woodbridge while those of the St Edmund were held at Bury St Edmunds.
 By the early nineteenth century these were being referred to simply as Beccles, Bury St Edmunds, Ipswich and Woodbridge Divisions.
 The three quarter sessions divisions of Beccles, Ipswich and Woodbridge were combined to form a single division in 1860.
 From that date Suffolk had eastern and western divisions with sessions held at Ipswich and Bury St Edmunds respectively.
 These became the basis for the two administrative counties of East Suffolk and West Suffolk in 1890.

-Danelaw through English Civil War

-Suffolk suffered severely from Danish incursions, and after the Treaty of Wedmore became a part of the Danelagh.
-In 1173 the Earl of Leicester landed at Walton with an army of Flemings and was joined by Hugh Bigod against Henry II.
-In 1317 and the succeeding years a great part of the county was in arms for Thomas of Lancaster.
-Queen Isabella and Mortimer having landed at Walton found all the district in their favour.
-In 1330 the county was raised to suppress the supporters of the Earl of Kent; and again in 1381 there was a serious rising of the peasantry chiefly in the neighbourhood of Bury St Edmunds.
-Although the county was for the most part Yorkist it took little part in the Wars of the Roses.
-In 1525 the artisans of the south strongly resisted Henry VIII's forced loan.
-It was from Suffolk that Mary drew the army which supported her claim to the throne.
-In the Civil Wars the county was for the most part parliamentarian, and joined the Association of the Eastern Counties for defence against the Papists.

-Politics and economy
+The boundary of the county has undergone very little change, though its area has been considerably affected by coast erosion.
+Parts of Gorleston and Thetford, which formerly belonged to the ancient county of Suffolk, are now within the administrative county of Norfolk, and other slight alterations of the administrative boundary have been made.